tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 Another example where we would have a geometric gradient.
 Instead of going up by a linear gradient, a geometric gradient would go up by the percentage each year.

+### If the interest is compounded more than once per year

+Effective Annual Interest Rate

+Effective Annual Rate = (1 + r/m)^m - 1

+r = Nominal Interest Rate / YR m = Number of compounding periods per year

+Hence we can compute the effective interest rate per year to perform other types of computations.

+### Types of Problems in the Real World

+1. Interest componding periods + payment periods occur at the same time
+2. Interest componding periods + payment periods do not occur at the same time

+When approaching these problems, i per the interval is the yearly / N per year.
+N is the total intervals over time.